-Cantor Sandy Horowitz, who also serves as our Religious School Director, was ordained at the Academy for Jewish Religion in 2014.
+Cantor Sandy Horowitz, who also served as our Religious School Director, was ordained at the Academy for Jewish Religion in 2014.
 She also has a Masters in Jewish Studies from Gratz College.

 Raised in a Foreign Service family, Cantor Horowitz spent much of her childhood abroad.
 Her Jewish identity developed not from synagogue life or formal Jewish education; rather, it grew in the context of experiencing other cultures and traditions, a unique experience which has informed her outlook ever since.